adaltas/ece-webtech-2022-spring/courses/webtech/modules/03.storage/lab.md

 - `messages`

 The relationships are as follow:

 - `channels` have 0 or more `messages`
 - `channels` have 1 or more `users`
 - `messages` have a single author (user)
-- no need for a user to list the messages he sent

 Assuming that JS objects have sorted keys, this is a representation of the key-value storage: